soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/data-loss-prevention-policies.md

 ### Locations

 A DLP policy can find and protect sensitive information across Office 365, whether that information is located in Exchange Online, SharePoint Online, OneDrive for Business, or Microsoft Teams.
-You can easily choose to protect all SharePoint sites or OneDrive accounts, just specific sites or accounts, or all mailboxes.
-Note that it's not yet possible to select just the mailboxes of specific users.
+You can choose to protect content in Exchange email, Microsoft Teams chats and channels, and all SharePoint or OneDrive libraries, or select specific locations for a policy.

 ![Options for locations where a DLP policy can be applied](media/ee50a61a-e867-4571-a150-3eec8d83650f.png)